 Epsom salts: aka, magnesium sulfate.
 Magnesium is critical for healthy hormone function – it is an oestrogen modulator, is vital in the production of progesterone, and blocks androgen receptors.
 It is commonly deficient in women and is required for over 300 different biochemical reactions in the body.
 There is some evidence to suggest that an Epsom salt bath will increase serum magnesium levels.

 A hot tip from me, add these towards the end of your bath.
 A 15-minute soak is plenty.
 After that, the osmolality of the water will change, and it will start to draw minerals out of your body.

-Clary sage essential oil: clary sage contains a constituent called linalyl acetate, part of the esters group.
-It provides incredible relief for menstrual cramping – the perfect addition to this recipe.
-It is also known to support healthy oestrogen levels.
+Clary sage essential oil: to add a lovely, woody, herbal and floral scent to the bath.
+Clary sage contains a constituent called linalyl acetate, part of the esters group - making it an incredibly soothing, relaxing, balancing essential oil.
 Best practice when using essential oils in the bath, is to dilute in a teaspoon of carrier oil before you add them.